exasol/public-knowledgebase/Environment-Management/changing-the-license-file-on-a-docker-based-exasol-system.md

 # Changing the license file on a Docker-based Exasol system
-**WHAT WE'LL LEARN?**

-This article will show you how to change your license file in your Docker Exasol environment.

-**HOW-TO**

-**NOTE:**$CONTAINER_EXA is a variable set before deploying an Exasol database container with persistent storage.
+**Note:** $CONTAINER_EXA is a variable set before deploying an Exasol database container with persistent storage.
 For more information, please check [our Github repo](https://github.com/exasol/docker-db).

 1. Ensure that your Docker container is running with persistent storage.
 This means that your docker run command should contain a ***-v***statement, like the example below: